Music in Homes 2019-2020-2021

 Straight Ahead was introduced to the world as finalist in the “Sony Innovators” competition, a national competition recognizing exceptional performers in the jazz field.
 They received international exposure when they were invited to open for the legendary Nina Simone at the Montreux Jazz Festival, Switzerland.
 They were the first all-woman jazz ensemble signed to Atlantic Records.
 The ensemble has shared the concert stage with a who’s who of the music world including: Kem, Jean Luc Ponty, Nancy Wilson, Roy Ayers, Tony Bennett, George Duke, Stanley Clarke, Max Roach, the Yellowjackets and Dianne Reeves.

 Recognized for its creativity, musicianship and dedication to making great music, the band was inducted into the Detroit Music Awards Hall of Fame.
 Tickets: $50; VIP seating in front rows with additional leg room: $60.

-Saturday, June 27, 4 pm and 7 pm Concerts in the Cabin Spencer-Marion-Isis Trio At the Palmer Park Historic Log Cabin (tour a portion of the home prior to concert) A. Spencer Barefield, guitar • Marion Hayden, bass • Isis Damil, vocals
+Tentatively RESCHEDULED to June 2021, 4pm and 7pm Concerts in the Cabin Spencer-Marion-Isis Trio At the Palmer Park Historic Log Cabin (tour a portion of the home prior to concert) A. Spencer Barefield, guitar • Marion Hayden, bass • Isis Damil, vocals

 Concerts in the Cabin!
 Two concerts to choose from: Enjoy an afternoon or evening jazz concert with guitarist A. Spencer Barefield, vocalist Isis Damil and bassist Marion Hayden in the intimacy and magic of the historic Palmer Park Log Cabin.